 We clean our hands and spaces and make it easy for you to do the same

 How to help

-If you're healthy and feeling well, consider making an appointment to donate blood.
-You can find more information at the following institutions' websites:
+If you’re healthy and feeling well, consider making an appointment to donate blood.
+Appointments are strongly encouraged.
+Visit one of our donor centers or bloodmobiles, listed below:

 Participate in research

 Research studies related to COVID-19 are underway across Mass General Brigham.
 Some studies are seeking volunteers from the general public and health care workers.

 We are currently accepting monetary donations for emergency response centrally at Mass General Brigham and at our hospitals and care providers: